Roberto Mondragón

+Roberto A. Mondragón (July 27, 1940 – January 7, 2026) was an American politician, musician and activist.

+Political career

-Roberto A. Mondragón (born July 27, 1940) is an American politician, musician, and activist.
-He was the Green Party nominee for governor of New Mexico in 1994, receiving 10.4% of the vote (47,080 votes), and coming third, behind winner Gary Johnson and incumbent Democratic candidate Bruce King.
-Prior to this, he served as lieutenant governor of New Mexico from 1971 to 1975 and from 1979 to 1983, and as a state representative.
-He currently serves as special water projects coordinator for the New Mexico state engineer's office and the Interstate Stream Commission.
+Mondragón was the Green Party nominee for governor of New Mexico in 1994, receiving 10.4% of the vote (47,080 votes), and coming third, behind winner Gary Johnson and incumbent Democratic candidate Bruce King.
+Prior to this, he served as the 21st and 23rd lieutenant governor of New Mexico from 1971 to 1975 and from 1979 to 1983, and as a state representative.
+He had served as special water projects coordinator for the New Mexico state engineer's office and the Interstate Stream Commission.
 Mondragón later returned to the Democratic Party.

+Creative output

+Mondragón had the minor role 'Milagro Townsperson' in 1988 film The Milagro Beanfield War.

-Mondragón recorded two albums in the late 1970s and early 1980s, Que Cante Mondragón and Amigo.
+He recorded two albums in the late 1970s and early 1980s, Que Cante Mondragón and Amigo.
 One of his early recordings is "Mi Carrito Paseado", a humorous, Spanglish, homage to a less than reliable automobile.

+Personal life and death

-Mondragón is a partner in Aspectos Culturales, a non-profit, Santa Fe–based firm dedicated to maintaining Hispanic heritage.
+Mondragón was born on July 27, 1940.
+He was a partner in Aspectos Culturales, a non-profit, Santa Fe–based firm dedicated to maintaining Hispanic heritage.

+Mondragón died on January 7, 2026, at the age of 85.